panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 I like React because its syntax is JavaScript, except when you write JSX.

-A particular issue I don't find comfortable when writing JSX is the comments syntax: `{/* Comment */}`.
-To me, this comments syntax is JSX feels awkward.
+JSX comments syntax is `{/* Comment */}`.
+To me, this syntax is a bit akward and probably too verbose.

-Let's discuss in this post the regular JSX comments syntax, but also 2 more useful and more readable ways to write comments.
+Let's discuss in this post the regular JSX comments syntax, but also 2 more readable ways to write comments in React components.

 ## 1. Regular JSX comments